:+: CyberWoLfman's 2005 Blog :+:

 The pope, John Paul II born with the name Karol Jozef Wojtyla on May 18th, 1920 in Wadowice, Poland died today at 1:37 p.m. my time (Central time zone here in the US which is 9:37 p.m.
 Saturday night there, at the Vatican in Rome).
 I was woke up from a dream about it just about that time, took a shower and got in front of the computer and told somebody he was dead.
 Shortly after that, they heard it on the news.

-There's no news yet though, on who's going to replace him, but we'll see how close my dream was to who it is.
+There's no news yet though, on who's going to replace him.

 April 18th, 2005: